 4. Make your Property Management Website User-Focused

-Your property management website must be user-friendly.
-When they visit your website, both owners and tenants want to find information or perform an action.
+Your property management website is the face of your digital marketing efforts, and so it must be user-friendly and provide relevant content to all visitors.
+When visiting your website, both owners and tenants want to find information or perform an action.
 When they cannot find the information or perform the action they want, they will jump to another website.

 5. Comprehensive Search Engine Optimization (SEO)

 Another key component of property management marketing is your website’s search engine optimization, or SEO.
 If your website doesn’t have the right keywords, owners will have a hard time finding it when they search online for property management.
 Showing up on the first page of search engines such as Google or Bing can increase your reach dramatically.